How to choose the best student broadband

 If you live in a Virgin Media area then you have the option to sign up for broadband without a phone line.
 This can save you some significant money over the course of your student years as you won’t have to pay line rental, which can add as much as £15.99 a month onto the cost of your broadband.

 Mobile broadband as an alternative

 By opting for a bundle instead of a broadband-only package you can get one or more extra services from your chosen provider, such as a digital TV package or an inclusive calls plan.

 By bundling services in this way you’ll usually be able to make some savings compared to taking each service from a different provider and you’ll also have the convenience of a combined bill for all your services at the end of the month.

 More widely available are bundles from Sky and BT.
 Both providers offer a range of broadband, TV and phone bundles that allow you to select the specific level of each service that suits your needs.
-Currently neither BT nor Sky is offering short contracts, preferring instead to offer their bundles on standard contracts of between 12 and 18 months.
+Sky and BT do not currently offer short contracts on their bundles, preferring instead to offer bundles on standard contracts of between 12 and 18 months.

 Save money with a longer contract bundle

 Will you definitely be staying in the same accommodation for 18 months?
 If so you may well be able to save even more money by signing up for a longer contract, and have more providers to choose from.
 And if you’re splitting the cost amongst a group of housemates then you’ll be getting all of these services for just a few pounds each per week.